sabrinathai/ExperienceSampler/Data-Organization-R-Option/Server Data Organization Instructions.md

 7. Create a new folder to save your **spliced** data on your computer.
 8. Copy this directory and paste it between the double quotation marks in **lines 100 and 109**.
   * Do **NOT** store in your spliced data in the same folder as your raw data.
+9. In **line 123**, set the directory to be different from spliced data folder.

 ##Convert to Long Form